Flat Plate Collector

 Indirect Hot Water System.

-Indirect hot water systems, also known as closed-loop systems, differ from the previous system in that it uses a heat exchanger that is separate from the solar flat plate collector to heat the water in the storage tank.
+Indirect hot water systems, which are also known as closed-loop systems, differ from the previous thermosyphon system in that it uses a heat exchanger which is separate from the solar flat plate collector to heat the water in the storage tank.
 Indirect hot water systems are active systems and require pumps to circulate the heat transfer liquid around the closed-loop system from the collector to the heat exchanger in the tank.
 The system contains an antifreeze solution, typically a 50% Glycol/water mixture, in the primary closed-loop instead of just water which is heated and is kept separate from the main domestic hot water supply.

 Indirect Hot Water System